Lantzville

 Lantzville is a coastal community on the east side of Vancouver Island, British Columbia, Canada, along the western shore of the Strait of Georgia and immediately north of Nanaimo.

 The District of Lantzville was incorporated on June 25, 2003.
 It covers an area of 27.08 km2 and has a population of 3,807.
 The district is almost completely residential, with some commercial buildings on Lantzville Road (formerly part of the Island Highway).

 The area is served by the coast-spanning Island Highway and the Island Rail Corridor.

 History

-Lantzville was originally a mining town and is named after its American founder, Fraser Harry Lantz who invested in a coal mine in Nanoose.
+Lantzville was originally a mining town founded by J.J.
+Grant, a mining promoter who started digging for coal in 1916.
+The mine was later bought by Fraser Harry Lantz.
+Lantz was born in Chester Basin, Nova Scotia, in 1868, but soon left to make his fortune in Western Canada.

-In honour of its history as a coal mining area, Lantzville annually celebrates Minetown Day, which is a community fair.
-According to Lantzville: The First Hundred Years, the first European settler in the area was an English Coal Miner named Emanuel Wiles, also known as Robert Emanuel or Bob.
-Lantzville is a tourist destination with a number of well located bed and breakfast operations.
+As the mine grew, the town took on Lantz's name, and in honour of its history as a coal mining area, Lantzville annually celebrates Minetown Day, which is a community fair.
+According to Lantzville: The First Hundred Years, the first European settler in the area was an English coal miner named Emanuel Wiles, also known as Robert Emanuel or Bob.
+Lantzville is a tourist destination with a number of well-located bed and breakfast operations.